yhlee026/deep-learing-breast-cancer-detection/README.md

 🩺 Deep Learning Breast Cancer Detection

 This project explores the use of deep learning with Convolutional Neural Networks (CNNs) to assist in breast cancer screening through X-ray mammography.
-Inspired by ongoing healthcare initiatives (e.g., UK NHS AI diagnostics trials), the system classifies mammogram images into clinically relevant categories, aiming to enhance diagnostic accuracy and reduce radiologist workload.
+Inspired by ongoing healthcare initiatives, the system classifies mammogram images into clinically relevant categories, aiming to enhance diagnostic accuracy and reduce radiologist workload.

 📌 Project Objectives